aberm/chrome-ext/README.md

 To install from GitHub:

 - clone repo
-- open `chrome://extensions/` in Chrome
+- open `about:debugging#/runtime/this-firefox` in Firefox
-- turn on Developer Mode in the top right-hand corner
-- click `Load unpacked`
+- click `Load Temporary Add-on`
-- select the repo directory
+- open the repo directory and select any file

-Your extension should show up and it has been successfully installed.
+Your extension should show up, and will stay installed until you restart Firefox.

-Note: You must reload the extension (click the ↻) after every time you update the code.
+Note: You must reload the extension after every time you update the code.

 ---